ansible/workshops/exercises/ansible_network/9-tower-workflow/README.md

 3. Click on the green **+** button.
 Select the **Workflow Template**.

-4. Fill out the the form as follows:
+4. Fill out the form as follows:

 | Parameter | Value |
 |---|---|